rug-cit-hpc/league-of-robots/roles/online_docs/templates/mkdocs/docs/apptainer.md

 ## Building Apptainer images

 In order to create a new _Apptainer_ container, you will need to build an container image file.
-Images can be built on top of other images, which can be local images pulled from a repository like [_Docker Hub_](https://hub.docker.com/).
+Images can be built on top of other images, which can be local images or images pulled from a repository like [_Docker Hub_](https://hub.docker.com/).
 When the commands used to build the image do not require elevated permissions, then you can build the image on {{ slurm_cluster_name | capitalize }}.
 If on the other hand commands like `sudo dnf install ...` or `sudo apt-get install ...`, which require root permissions, are used in the recipe to build the image, then elevated permissions are also needed to build the container image (e.g. `sudo apptainer build ...`).